 I offer guided traverses of the Cuillin ridge, but it is incorporated into a four-day training and preparation trip, which allows us the opportunity to get a weather window to do the ridge.

 The Cuillin ridge of Skye is a unique challenge to mountaineers.
 The traverse is around 20km including the approach and descent and never descends below 726 metres.
 Throughout the traverse, there are some twenty peaks of 914m of which eleven achieve ‘Munro’ status.
 Traversing the ridge in a single outing involves around 3,000 metres of ascent, unrelenting effort, considerable exposure and technical scrambling (sometimes without a rope), plus abseiling and simple rock climbing are the order of the day.
 Because of this, the traverse is not recommended to people who only consider themselves to be moderately fit ‘hill walkers’.

 To be in with a chance of success on a traverse attempt, those taking part should be both physically and mentally fit, and capable of sustaining two hard days which involve 13 hours on the first day and 9 hours on the second day as an average.

-Doing the ridge in one day is a significant undertaking and presents a challenge which is unique in the UK, I don’t offer this as a guided option.
+Doing the ridge in one day is a significant undertaking and presents a challenge that is unique in the UK, I don’t offer this as a guided option.

-I offer this as a four day option and the fee includes guiding and instruction.
-In addition you will require accommodation (before and after the traverse), food, personal equipment (including hiring of a helmet and harness) and insurance costs into consideration.
+I offer this as a four-day option and the fee includes guiding and instruction.
+In addition, you will require accommodation (before and after the traverse), food, personal equipment (including a helmet and harness) and insurance costs into consideration.

 Interested in booking?
 If so give me a call on 07534 387152 or drop me a message;